lkrych/JavaApplet/README.md

 # JavaApplet
 GUI Java Applet that displays the location and severity of earthquakes.
+Made with UCSD Intermediate Java Specialization.